Last updated on: May 2019

 - For projects that demand total control and privacy

-As the name suggests, this hosting solution is specifically designed for sites power by WordPress.
+As the name suggests, this hosting solution is specifically designed your WordPress website.
 WordPress is a Content Management System that offers site owners an incredibly easy and convenient way of managing their site and the content on their site.

 As many as about 30% of all the sites online use WordPress as their CMS, which speaks volumes about the kind of popularity it boasts.
 And this is precisely the reason web hosts have been offering specialized WordPress hosting plans, as they know there’s a huge demand for such a service.